 That means a trader can borrow from many different lenders depending on the amount he or she needs to satisfy his/her needs.
-Of course, he or she will start by taking the best offers (according to rate charged) in that order.
+Of course, he or she will start by taking the best offers (according to the rate charged) in that order.

-Lenders can also check "reinvest" button in order to make their repaid loan immediately available for further lending.
+Lenders can also check the "reinvest" button in order to make their repaid loan immediately available for further lending.
 Lenders can also request to have their loans recalled at any time.